-Our second generation of fully-electric vehicles, from 3.1 to 26 t, meets our customers' full range of uses and requirements with 3 different trucks:
+Our second generation of fully electric vehicles, from 650 kg to 44 t, meets our customers' full range of uses and requirements:

-- Renault Trucks E-Tech Master Electric: 2 models, van and flatbed, with a GRW of 3.1 tons and a 120 km operating range, designed for urban use and last-mile deliveries.
+- Renault Trucks E-Tech Master Electric: 2 models, van and flatbed, with a GRW of 3.1 tonnes and a 120 km operating range, designed for urban use and last-mile deliveries.

-- Renault Trucks E-Tech D Wide Electric: with a GRW of 19 or 26 tons, this is the ideal truck for transporting goods in peri-urban environments and for waste collection, with a payload comparable to that of a diesel truck.
-Its operating range is secured with a 265 kWh battery.
+- Renault Trucks E-Tech D Wide Electric: with a GRW of 19 or 26 tonnes, this is the ideal truck for transporting goods in peri-urban environments and for waste collection, with a payload comparable to that of a diesel truck.
+Its operating range is secured with a 265-kWh battery.

 Renault Trucks offers its customers complete electrification solutions.
 With the trucks configured to measure according to use and autonomy needs, battery and charging infrastructure solutions, high-level repair and maintenance services, financing and insurance are offered.

 Our Renault Trucks E-Tech D (16 t) and Renault Trucks E-Tech D Wide (26 t) are assembled on the same line as their thermal equivalents, although the operations specific to electrical technology are carried out beforehand in a special unit.
 Accredited technicians put together various sub-assemblies specific to fully electric vehicles - powertrain, engine, gearbox and central unit - which are then transferred to the assembly line.
 At the end of the line, the trucks return to the special unit for other technical operations and specific quality controls.
 The electric vehicles are then included in the conventional manufacturing stages, with a test on the test track followed by a run on the performance bench.